 CHORAL OR SOLEMN EVENSONG

 Rooted in the ancient tradition of praise of God at the close of day (Vespers), Choral Evensong is a contemplative worship service, centered on the reading of Holy Scripture, the praise of God in canticles and hymns, chanted prayers, and sublime music from the Anglican choral repertoire sung by the Parish Choir.
-On some special Sundays (after Michaelmas, after All Saints, after Candlemas) it is celebrated with solemnity (that is, done with richer ceremonial including incense.
-Located in the Church.
+On select Sundays (after Michaelmas, after All Saints, after Candlemas) it is celebrated with solemnity (that is, done with richer ceremonial including incense.
+This service is located in the Church.